ClimateClara/multimelt/README.rst

 It now also includes DeepMelt, the neural network introduced in the following:

-Burgard, C., Jourdain, N. C., Mathiot, P., Smith, R. S., Schäfer, R., Caillet, J., et al. (2023): Emulating present and future simulations of melt rates at the base of Antarctic ice shelves with neural networks.
+Burgard, C., Jourdain, N. C., Mathiot, P., Smith, R. S., Schäfer, R., Caillet, J., Finn, T.S., and Johnson, J.E.
+(2023): Emulating present and future simulations of melt rates at the base of Antarctic ice shelves with neural networks.
 Journal of Advances in Modeling Earth Systems, 15, e2023MS003829. https://doi.org/10.1029/2023MS003829